 Raised amidst the diverse musical traditions of southern Appalachia, cellist Juliana Soltis inspires audiences the world over with “exquisite, heart-rending” (Early Music America) performances that are redefining classical music.
-A “true virtuoso” (Classical Music), Juliana delights if connecting listeners with the forgotten stories of classical music.
+A “true virtuoso” (Classical Music), Juliana delights in connecting listeners with the forgotten stories of classical music.

 Hailed as one of the most fearlessly innovative and creative cellists of her generation for her “serious musicianship and inquiring mind” (Gramophone), Ms. Soltis has headlined the BRQ Vantaa (Finland) Fringe Series for Emerging Artists, appeared at the Boston Early Music Festival, and been featured on the Millennium Stage Series at the John F. Kennedy Center for the Performing Arts in Washington, DC.